XIN-Solutions/hippo-xinmods/docs/DOCKER.md

         -e BRXM_CMS_HOST=<http-url-for-cms> \
         xinsolutions/bloomreach-xinmods-cms:latest

+Of course you can also feed it an environment file, or you can use the image as part of a docker compose yaml.

 ## Build with a JSON configuration

 If you have made changes to the xinmods project to accommodate your own